utkarshsaboo45/LegalNER/milestone_1/Teamwork_Contract.md

 week 4 - Utkarsh Saboo

 **Team communication with mentor:**
-- team members will make certain they have agreement on what and when to communicate;
+- Team Members will make certain they have agreement on what and when to communicate;
-- complaints about team members will be addressed first in the team.
+- Complaints about team members will be addressed first in the team.

 **Team problem solving, conflict resolution and decision making:**
-- team members will make decisions by consensus, but majority will rule if timely consensus is not reached;
+- Team Members will make decisions by consensus, but majority will rule if timely consensus is not reached;
-- conflicts will be resolved directly with the persons in conflict.
+- Conflicts will be resolved directly with the persons in conflict.